JeffVandrewJr/btcqbo/deposit-mode.md

 Payments will not record in QBO until the invoice status in BTCPay is "confirmed."
 Payments are considered "confirmed" based on your BTCPay settings.
 The default is one on-chain confirmation.

+You MUST set the notificationUrl on all invoices you create to https://btcpay.example.com/btcqbo/api/v1/deposit (replacing btcpay.example.com with the domain where your BTCPay is hosted) in order for this plugin to record payments.

 <h2>Activation</h2>

 Instructions assume that you are using the Dockerized BTCPay Server, which would be the case if you originally used the one-click install through LunaNode.